Malaria in migrants and mobile populations

 Over the past decades, many countries have achieved substantial reductions in their malaria burden.
 In some of these countries, malaria is now limited to remote, forested areas, and malaria cases among migrants and mobile populations represent a high percentage of the total number of cases.

-Artemisinin resistance containment programmes in Cambodia, Myanmar, Thailand and Viet Nam include special interventions focusing on migrants, such as targeted insecticide-treated bed net distribution campaigns, the establishment of screening points, and the provision of diagnostic testing and treatment services at work-sites.
+Artemisinin resistance containment programmes in Cambodia, Myanmar, the Lao People's Democratic Republic, Thailand and Viet Nam include special interventions focusing on migrants, such as targeted insecticide-treated bed net distribution campaigns, the establishment of screening points, and the provision of diagnostic testing and treatment services at work-sites.

 - Malaria elimination strategy for the Greater Mekong subregion